Dashboard Guide

 Use the filter controls at the top of the table to narrow results:

-• Date range - Filter transactions by a specific date range
+• All dates - Filter transactions by a specific date range

-• Type - Filter by transaction type (e.g., all types, purchases, deductions)
+• All types - Filter by transaction type (e.g., all types, purchases, deductions, refunds, other)

 Link to section: Viewing Activity LogsViewing Activity Logs

-The Activity Logs page shows a complete history of all your scan requests, webhook deliveries, and API key events.
+The Activity Logs page shows a complete history of all your scan requests, webhook deliveries, and proxy requests.

 Link to section: Filtering LogsFiltering Logs